ld4l/ontology/README.md

 6. Name terms consistently, and make the distinction between classes, object properties, and datatype properties clear through standard naming conventions.

-Documentation of the ontology terms is provided in documentation/LODE/bibframe.ld4l.lode.html.
+Documentation of the ontology is provided in documentation/LODE/bibframe.ld4l.lode.html.